KICIOLLO/3D_Mag_Inv_Tess/readme.md

 83 83.1 42 42.1 0 -5000 1000 1 23100 1300 53000
 ```

+**Notice**: The above coordinates in both the anomaly and the mesh file are longitudes and latitudes in a geocentric spherical coordinates system, and the altitudes are relative to the Earth's mean radius.

 ## Spatial weighting functions
 Seven columns are needed.
 ```